Image: Rabbi Stacey Blank blowing the shofar. Photo by Tamir Blank.

 Teshuvah involves taking responsibility for our own actions and changing our own behavior as needed.
 It reminds us what is in our control, and what is not.
 Tefillah is prayer, which can power and shape the changes we choose to make.
 Tzedakah is giving for the purpose of relieving the misery of others: it takes us outside ourselves and our troubles, to notice and act to relieve the troubles of our fellow human beings.

-If, this Elul, you are carrying the burden of a tragedy, first of all, my sympathy.
+If you are carrying the burden of a tragedy, first of all, my sympathy.
 You didn’t sign up for it, and you didn’t deserve it.
 I do not believe that God “sends” misery to people to test them, or to punish them, or any such thing.
 We cannot avoid falling victim to these things, but we can choose our response to them.
 I have personally found teshuvah (personal responsibility), prayer, and charitable giving to have remarkable healing power, not to “get me over” my private sorrows but to carry me back into life.